sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 Lambda, so that there is no software to patch &mdash; not even a runtime to update every few months.

-#### 3. Low cost
+#### 3. Even lower compute cost

 Step Functions are perfect for processes that require lots of wall-clock time but little actual computing time, such as waiting for a database to start and then seeing a stop request through until the database is stopped again.
 The
 [Step Function standard mode price is 25&cent; per 10,000 transitions](https://aws.amazon.com/step-functions/pricing/#AWS_Step_Functions_Standard_Workflow_State_transitions_pricing)
-(arrows traversed, on the state machine diagram), regardless of time spent.
-To put this in perspective, if we ignore the negligible number of initial and final state transitions, a cycle of no more than 5 state transitions repeats every 9 minutes from the time AWS starts a database until the database is stopped again.
+(arrows traversed, on the state machine diagram), regardless of time spent (the pricing basis for AWS Lambda).
+To put this in perspective, if we ignore negligible numbers of startup and shutdown transitions, a cycle of 4 to 5 state transitions repeats every 9 minutes from the time AWS starts a database until the database is stopped again.

+Step Function logs tend to be noisier, as explained below, so volume-sensitive logging costs could be higher.

 Prices vary by region, and might change.

 ### Step Function Disadvantages